 The valve has precision machined components with close tolerances.
-Improper handling could cause the machined parts to shift and internal parts may become misaligned.
+Improper handling could cause the machined parts to shift and internal parts may

-- 2. Report any damage to the delivery carrier.
+- Report any damage to the delivery carrier.
 If unseen damage is suspected, check the valve clearances between the rotor and housing or operate the valve on a workbench to listen for any binding between the rotor and housing.
-The rotor blade should turn freely without rubbing on the valve housing (except for flex tip rotor blades).
+The rotor blade should turn freely without rubbing on the valve housing.
 See Maintenance Information for more information on checking and adjusting the valve clearances. - 3.
 Request a written inspection report from the Claims Inspector to substantiate claim. - 4.
-File claims with the delivery carrier. - 5.
-Compare unit received with description of product ordered. - 6.
-Report incomplete shipments to the delivery carrier and your Donaldson representative. - 7.
-Remove crates and shipping straps.
-Remove loose components and accessory packages before lifting unit from truck.
+File claims with the delivery carrier.